Google Summer of Code 2025 Guidelines and Project Ideas

 The best way to learn about Plone is to follow our online trainings and our documentation.

-You can ask questions about Plone, and more importantly, you can discuss the GSoC projects on their dedicated threads.
-You can ask questions about the projects, and you can propose your own ideas.
+You are welcome to ask questions about the GSoC projects on their dedicated threads.
+You can propose your own ideas in new threads.

 Do focus on your application